browserify/browserify-handbook/readme.markdown

 /node_modules/xyz
 ```

-For each `xyz` directory that exists, node will first look for a
+For each `xyz` directory that exists, node will first look for an
 `xyz/package.json` to see if a `"main"` field exists.
 The `"main"` field defines
 which file should take charge if you `require()` the directory path.